 - Add the output you want displayed conditionally.

 - Close the condition by pressing the “/conditional output” button.

-Once the GUI Dialog opens, specify your condition in the Conditions tab by filling out the inputs the GUI provides you with.
+Once the insertion dialog opens, specify your condition in the Conditions tab by filling out the provided inputs.

 A basic condition is defined by setting up the following sections:

-Start defining your condition from setting up the Data origin.
-Data origin consists of three dropdowns:
+Start defining your condition from setting up the Field.
+Data origin consists of one or more Field dropdowns.

 - In the first one you choose custom fields, shortcodes or functions.
 Custom Shortcodes and Custom Functions will appear only if you have any custom shortcode/function registered in the Front-end Content tab of the Toolset Settings page.

 - The value that appears in the second dropdown will depend on what you have selected in the first dropdown.

 - If Types fields or Custom fields is selected in the first option, a second dropdown appears, allowing you to define the source of the field.
 Currently, only parent custom post types, defined in Types, are supported.